 Burkhardt doesn’t take her advice and instead tries to shield his love interest from the horrors that now confront him.
 Despite his best efforts to protect Juliette Silverton, she becomes an unwitting pawn when a former hexenbiest named Adalind Schade seeks revenge against Burkhardt for negating her witch-like abilities.

 In The Sleeping Beauty, an elderly fairy casts a curse on the newly born daughter of a reigning king and queen, declaring that the young princess would one day prick he finger on a spindle and die.
-The king did his best to protect his daughter by removing all spindles from the palace, but the girl nonetheless found one when she was sixteen years old and the curse was fulfilled – although it had been amended by another fairy to falling into a 100-year sleep instead of death itself.
+The king did his best to protect his daughter by removing all spindles from the palace, but the girl nonetheless found one when she was sixteen years old and the curse was fulfilled – although it had been amended by another fairy to a 100-year sleep instead of death itself.

-Adalind Schade uses a cat to administer her own poison to veterinarian Juliette Silverton in the form of a scratch from the pet.
+Adalind Schade uses a cat to administer her own poison to veterinarian Juliette Silverton in the form of a scratch from the feline.
 The effect is the same, however, as Silverton falls into a deep coma that baffles the medical doctors attempting to find a cure for the mystical “curse.”
 Much like the original Sleeping Beauty, Juliette can only be awakened by the kiss from a prince who is pure of heart – although it turns out that the person is not Nick Burkhardt.

-The television drama Grimm has taken these fairy tales of old and placed them on the small screen, reinventing them yet again.
+The television drama Grimm has taken the fairy tales of old and placed them on the small screen, reinventing them yet again.
 Although the series takes its name from the most famous collectors of fairy tales, the narratives of Grimm owe just as much to the works of Charles Perrault as they do the Brothers Grimm – even if he is better known as “Mother Goose.”

 Anthony Letizia